Skydipper/ModelTrainer/README.md

 `cd /data_import`
 `sh import_data.sh`
-To enter to do queries on the db `psql -U airflow -h localhost geopredictor` To export the DB: `pg_dump -U postgres geopredictor > geopredictor.pgsql`
+To enter to do queries on the db `psql -U airflow -h localhost geopredictor` To export the DB: `pg_dump -U airflow geopredictor > geopredictor.pgsql`
 ## Tests
 TODO